jaytaph/Phpoton/README.markdown

     [X] implement scoreboard
     [X] questions should have a paginator as well
     [X] question's should be removed.
-Statistics should display stats and should be paginated
+Statistics should display stats and should be paginated [ ] create a 'close now' and 'new question now' button for admin

 TODO v2
 ------------